SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 ### Relative Scales Speed
  - The fastest anything can go so far as we know is the speed of light
+ - It's hard to get anything close to the speed of light, but for stuff like particle accelerators and cosmic rays it isn't super uncommon
  -